InexplicableMagic/photodedupe/README.md

 # Photodedupe
-Photodedupe is a command line utility for locating duplicate photos irrespective of image resolution, compression settings or file format.
-It can be used to e.g. identify the highest resolution versions of images or to remove the duplicates.
+Photodedupe is a command line utility for identifying duplicate photos irrespective of image resolution, compression settings or file format.
+It compares the photo content visually and does not rely on metadata to perform the de-duplication.
+Each set of duplicates is sorted by resolution to determine the best copy of each photo found.
+Photodedupe is multithreaded and can handle large sets of images.

 In the example below the image on the right has been exported with a higher JPEG compression level than the image on the left.
 The two photos may appear visually identical but only about 18% of the pixels are actually the same, therefore traditional hash based file de-duplication methods will not work.
 Photodedupe can identify both of these images as identical duplicates.